alphagov/govuk-import-export-prototype/guide/starting-to-export/export-goods-outside-eu.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

 There are more tasks to complete to export outside the EU.
-You may also need to pay import duty in the country you're exporting to.
+You may also need to pay import duty in the country you're exporting to - but you don't charge VAT on exports outside the EU.

 s1.
 Check the import rules of the country you’re exporting to.
 Talk to your importer or read the appropriate [country guide](https://www.gov.uk/government/collections/exporting-country-guides), which includes contact details for local advice. s2.
 [Check if you need a licence](/guide/starting-to-export/export-licences.html) to export restricted goods outside the UK.